InfinityBotList/Orbiplex/README.md

 [Website](https://infinitybots.gg) • [Documentation](https://docs.infinitybots.gg) • [Status](https://status.botlist.site)

+</div>

 > [!CAUTION]
 > This website is currently under active development.
 Features may be incomplete, unstable, or subject to change.
+>
+> - The project is open-source at this point for transparency
+> - Base UI/UX implementation in progress
+> - Discord integration is being prioritized
+> - API endpoints are being established
+> - Documentation is being written
+>
-Follow our [Discord](https://discord.gg/ae6wpKqApt) for development updates.
+> Follow our [Discord](https://discord.gg/ae6wpKqApt) for development updates.

-</div>

 ## 🚀 Features